 Fall is the best time of year to decorate and entertain thanks to cooler weather and great TV programming.
 Warm colors like orange, red, and brown fill the streets as leaves begin to change colors and fall off their trees.
-You can decorate your home with outdoor elements like leaves or more festive props like pumpkins or squashes.
+If you are entertaining, it’s nice to decorate your home with outdoor elements like leaves or more festive props like pumpkins or squashes.
+Creating a fall-themed porch display makes your home look welcoming, but keep your yard raked and your gutters clean (visit Clean Pro Gutter Cleaning Greensboro for prices) otherwise your home won’t look anywhere near as welcoming as it could.
 Here are some helpful hints to help you throw the best Fall party EVER!

 Theme it up!